 Garaging misrepresentation happens when a policyholder misstates their vehicle’s garaging address on their policy.
 The garaging address is the location where a policyholder’s car is usually parked at night.

-There reasons for why a policyholder would misstate their garaging address range from unintentional mistakes to intentional garaging fraud.
+There reasons why a policyholder would misstate their garaging address range from unintentional mistakes to intentional garaging fraud.
 For example, policyholders might forget to update their garaging address after moving.
 Students might state their parents’ home address instead of their college dorm address.
 Some policyholders state a wrong address in order to get charged a lower rate.
 In a few cases, insurance agents even encourage policyholders to do so.

 Garaging misrepresentation happens more frequently than most of us think.
 More than 10% of personal auto insurance policies have verifiable garaging address defects, and 4% even have a misstated ZIP code.